Erasmus+ for Teaching Assignments

 The amount of the travel allowance is based on the distance from Leiden University to the receiving institution, according to the European Commission’s distance calculator.
 Travel allowance is only granted for distances greater than 10 km.

 If you use environmentally friendly, sustainable means of transport for your journey to and from your host country, you may be entitled to a 'Green travel allowance'.
 By sustainable is meant travel by train, bus or carpooling.
+More information on sustainable travel options can be found here.

 |Travel distance||Travel allowance||Green travel allowance|